 PvP is highly problematic in general.
 With each revamp/release, there's a selected group of heroes which are always selected.

-The Agent will almost always bring one of these weapons/gadgets: Quantum Jumper, Limited Edition gear, Premium Mission or Excelsior gear, SpecOps and PVP weapons.
+The Agent will almost always bring one of these weapons/gadgets: Limited Edition gear, SpecOps and PVP weapons.
+And especially, the Cube.

 If the player hasn't reached Chapter 12, there's also Mission 4.4.
 Outside 12.2, it's the most cost-efficient mission, regarding energy.
-A full mission run including the Epic Boss requires Storm, a Scrapper, and 70 energy points.
+A full mission run including the Epic Boss requires Storm, a Scrapper, and 70 energy.

 Demonic Spiders: Hacked Servoguards.
 They can Malfunction to enter an aptly named "Infinite Loop" which is like a Quantum Jumper, giving extra turns to ALL the Servoguards present.
 Servoguards also don't experience Exhaustion, so they have a high chance of getting more turns if another malfunction comes up.
 Add that to the defense-reducing Exposed and Burning debuffs of their attacks, a mere trio of Hacked Servoguards will annihilate an unprepared party.
 Fortunately, the advent of Magneto and Vision as playable heroes greatly reduce these robots' destructive capabilities.